5 of The Best Drives in Rocky Mountain National Park for 2025

 Distance: 23 miles

-Bear Lake Road also provides access to many epic hikes in Rocky Mountain National Park, including Nymph, Dream, and Emerald Lake, Lake Haiyaha, Mills Lake, and Sprague Lake.
+Bear Lake Road also provides access to many epic hikes in Rocky Mountain National Park(and some of our favorites!), including Nymph, Dream, and Emerald Lake, Lake Haiyaha, Mills Lake, and Sprague Lake.

 3. Old Fall River Road